 Currently, there is no trip limit for the hogfish commercial sector (Alternative 1, No Action).
-Alternatives 2 and 3 (including their sub-alternatives) could add to the administrative burden in the form of cost, time, or law enforcement efforts because two new commercial trip limits would need to be monitored and enforced.
-However, even if the commercial ACLs are met under each of the proposed commercial trip limits under Alternatives 2 and 3 (including their sub-alternatives), the administrative resources required to implement in-season closures would not be much different from what is currently in place under Alternative 1 (No Action).
+Sub-alternatives 2a, 2b, 2c (Preferred), 2d, 2e, 3a (Preferred), 3b, 3c, 3d, 3e, and 3f could add to the administrative burden in the form of cost, time, or law enforcement efforts because new commercial trip limits for the GA-NC and the FLK/EFL stocks would need to be monitored and enforced.
+However, even if the commercial ACLs are met under each of the proposed commercial trip limits under Sub-alternatives 2a, 2b, 2c (Preferred), 2d, 2e, 3a (Preferred), 3b, 3c, 3d, 3e, and 3f, the administrative resources required to implement in-season closures would not be much different from what is currently in place under Alternative 1 (No Action).
 Higher trip limits could have slightly greater administrative effects because they increase the likelihood that the commercial ACL or quota would be met and a commercial closure would occur.
-Alternatives 2 and 3 (including their respective sub-alternatives) would require notifying the commercial snapper grouper fishery and law enforcement personnel of an impending trip limit change for hogfish.
-Therefore, Alternative 1 (No Action) would be the least burdensome alternative compared to Alternatives 2 and 3 (including their respective sub-alternatives).
+Sub-alternatives 2a, 2b, 2c (Preferred), 2d, 2e, 3a (Preferred), 3b, 3c, 3d, 3e, and 3f would require notifying the commercial snapper grouper fishery and law enforcement personnel of an impending trip limit change for hogfish.
+Therefore, Alternative 1 (No Action) would be the least burdensome alternative compared to Sub-alternatives 2a, 2b, 2c (Preferred), 2d, 2e, 3a (Preferred), 3b, 3c, 3d, 3e, and 3f.

 Action 10.
-Modify and or establish recreational bag limits for the GA-NC and the FLK/EFL stocks of hogfish
+Modify and/or establish recreational bag limits for the Georgia through North Carolina (GA-NC) and the Florida Keys/East Florida (FLK/EFL) stocks of hogfish